So where do these shapes we call Regions of Intense Vorticity [RIVs] come from?

 (A) Selecting the RIV pieces that are split at the periodic boundaries (red) and (B) Welding/stitching the RIVs pieces together.

 Even after stitching, the RIVs are not quite ready for you to explore.
 Next, we reduce the complexity of the mesh used to simulate each RIV because the data files are so big that they can’t be downloaded easily to your computer for you to play with.
-Below are examples of RIVs; the one on the left has been simplified, the one on the right has not.
+Below are examples of RIVs; the one on the right has been simplified, the one on the left has not.

 - Lee, T., & Lin, C. (2001).
 A Characteristic Galerkin Method for Discrete Boltzmann Equation.
 Journal of Computational Physics, 171(1), 336-356. doi:10.1006/jcph.2001.6791